-Step 2 If you own a multi-location business.
+Step 2 If you own a multi-location organization.
 You’ll need to take care of the individual locations first.
-If you’re a single-location business, skip to step 5.
+If you’re a single-location organization, skip to step 5.

 Step 3 From your list of locations, select the locations that you want to remove.

-Step 6 Click “Okay”.
-You may be asked to sign in again to make sure that you are actually the business owner.
+Step 6 Click “Okay.”
+You may be asked to sign in again to make sure that you are actually the company owner.

 Step 7 Review the information on the screen.
 Check the boxes to confirm that you want to delete your Google My Business account.